-Columbus Wage & Hour Attorney
+Columbus Wage & Hour Attorneys

 Federal and Ohio wage and hour laws exist to protect workers and make sure they are paid a fair wage, including a minimum wage, overtime pay and prevailing wages on public works projects.
 Nevertheless, employers violate wage and hour laws in many ways.
 Whether due to innocent mistakes, negligent bookkeeping or intentional breaches of the law, wage and hour violations rob you of money that is rightfully yours.
-Columbus wage & hour attorney Matthew Coffman of Coffman Legal will fight to see that you get all the money you earned and are compensated for the harm done to you by an employer’s wage theft.
+Columbus wage & hour attorneys Matthew Coffman and Adam Gedling of Coffman Legal will fight to see that you get all the money you earned and are compensated for the harm done to you by an employer’s wage theft.

 - Frequent Wage & Hour Issues